 Relative survival compares (1) how long a person with a disease survives after being diagnosed to (2) how long a person without the disease lives.
 Survival statistics for AML are usually reported as five-year survival rates.

-- Children younger than 15 years old have a total averaged five-year relative survival rate of 64.2 percent.
+- Children younger than 15 years have an overall five-year relative survival rate of 64.8 percent.

 Treatment results and outcomes vary among patients.
 It's also important to understand that the latest five-year survival statistics only reflect rates up to 2008.
 Recent and ongoing improvements in treatment and care may not be reflected in these rates.
 Newer treatment therapies, progress in stem cell transplantation, better supportive care and studies of new drugs in clinical trials are all contributing to improved outcomes and quality of life for people diagnosed with blood cancers.